taisiat/bouncy-bee/README.md

 Pollen sparkles are implemented as a `Pollen` class, with each sparkle being an instance.
 Bee <> flower collision detection in the `Game` class activates new pollen sparkle creation.

-When each pollen sparkle is created, its position is set with a call to `Pollen.pollenPos()`, which leverages a math helper method in a dedicated `Util.js` file:
+When each pollen sparkle is created, its position is set with a call to `Pollen.pollenPos()`, which leverages a math helper method in a math utilities file:

 <h5 a><strong><code>pollen.js</code></strong></h5>